 - Provide information, referrals, guidance and technical assistance to individuals, public agencies, businesses and organizations in all matters pertaining to disability;

 - Coordinate activities of other local groups organized for similar purposes.

 The commission shall keep records of its meetings and actions and shall file an annual report which shall be printed in the city or town annual report and shall have at least 10 meetings annually.
 The commission shall be considered a public body for purposes of the open meeting law and public records law.

 Any member of the commission may be removed for cause by the Town Manager.
-If the Town Manager recommends removal, the member may request a public hearing by the Board of Selectmen.
+If the Town Manager recommends removal, the member may request a public hearing by the Select Board.
 Any such request shall be in writing and submitted to the board within 10 days of the Town Manager's recommendation.
 If no such request is received, the Town Manager's recommendation shall constitute a final decision.

-A vacancy occurring otherwise than by expiration of a term shall be filled for the unexpired term by the Town Manager, with the approval of the Board of Selectmen.
+A vacancy occurring otherwise than by expiration of a term shall be filled for the unexpired term by the Town Manager, with the approval of the Select Board.

 Two Associate Members are appointed by the Commission on Disability to serve in an advisory capacity, as long as is mutually agreeable.
 They do not contribute to a quorum and do not vote, but are involved in all other activities of the Commission.
 The Commission welcomes the energy and knowledge that Associates contribute to its mission.

 The commission may receive gifts of property, both real and personal, in the name of the Town of Westford, subject to the approval of the Select Board, such gifts to be managed and controlled by the commission for the purposes set forth in this charge.